4teamwork/bobtemplates.4teamwork/README.rst

     $ bin/create

-You only have to answer all the questions and your policy will be created.
+You only have to answer all the questions and your policy will be created in the ``generated``.

 Development
 -----------